 Taking into account the case law produced by the higher courts, the cases related to cross-border situations that generate the most litigation are those related to withholding taxes.
+However, transfer pricing and residency matters are increasingly attracting the attention of the tax authorities and several relevant court cases in this domain have recently been initiated or/and decided.

 To mitigate this situation, taxpayers should have internal compliance rules that allow them to control these cases.
 Moreover, they should verify, with particular attention, the different formalities and criteria that the implementation of EU rules and the double tax treaty requires.
+Particular attention should be paid to facts, documentation, compliance rules and procedures that might prevent or reduce tax contingencies.